 It's not always fun to budget.
 But it can be great to know that you’re in good shape financially.
 And, if you monitor your spending, you can still have the discretionary expenses that mean the most to you.
 Life can still be sweet; you just have to work at it.

-For more tips and budget tools, just follow the links on the next page.
+For more tips and budget tools, just follow the links below.